Jim Pfaendtner: Academic career

 In 2009 Pfaendtner began his faculty career at University of Washington as an assistant professor of chemical engineering.

 In 2012 he was the recipient of a National Science Foundation CAREER award and in 2013 the University of Washington Distinguished Teaching Award.

 In 2014, Pfaendtner was selected as one of "20 Under 40" faculty members by the publication "Prism" of the ASEE.

 Pfaendtner has been an active member of the AIChE Computational Molecular Science and Engineering Forum CoMSEF for over 10 years.

 In 2018 he was appointed as the University of Washington associate vice provost for research computing, and in 2019 department chair of chemical engineering.

 In 2020, Pfaendtner received a joint appointment as professor of chemistry.

 In 2022, he was elected to the Washington State Academy of Sciences, and he was awarded the AIChE CoMSEF Impact Award by the American Institute of Chemical Engineers.

 In 2023, Pfaendtner was appointed as the Louis Martin-Vega Dean of the college of engineering at North Carolina State University.

+In 2026, Pfaendtner was selected to become NC State's executive vice chancellor and provost, effective May 11, 2026, succeeding in the role as the university's chief academic officer.